poblabs/weewx-belchertown/README.md

 # Belchertown weewx skin

 This skin (or theme, or template) is for the [weewx weather software](http://weewx.com) and is modeled after my website [BelchertownWeather.com](https://belchertownweather.com).
-I developed that website with custom features but used weewx as the backend archive.
-It was a good fit to port the site to a weewx skin.
+I originally developed that website with custom coded features but always used weewx as the backend archive software.
+It was a good fit to remove my customizations and port the site to a weewx skin that anyone can use.

 ![BelchertownWeather.com Homepage](https://raw.githubusercontent.com/poblabs/weewx-belchertown/master/assets/homepage_screenshot.jpg)